orbotik/website/content/articles/2025-06-20/index.md

 1. A clear and consise *standards* guideline to ensure cross-compatibility in the community.
 2. Parts and pieces to add, customize, and connect FactoryKit compatible widgets together.
 3. A launch of at least one set of widgets of FactoryKit.
-4. A free-to-use license for hobbyists & enthusiasts.
+4. A free-to-use license for hobbyists, educators, & enthusiasts.
-5. An no-nonsense and no-cost accessible commerical license for monetized Youtubers, bloggers, education & training, social media influencers, and derivative creators & inventors.
-Also with an alternative pathway for anyone else who wants to sell FactoryKit originals.
+5. A no-nonsense and no-cost accessible commerical license for monetized Youtubers, bloggers, education & training, social media influencers, and derivative creators & inventors.
+And an alternative pathway for anyone else who wants to sell FactoryKit originals.
+6. An introductory video and series of videos dedicated to the creation, use, and announcements for all things FactoryKit on the [@orbotik](https://www.youtube.com/@orbotik) YouTube channel.
-6. A continuing effort to release even more!
+7. A continuing effort to release even more widgets!

+So when's this expected to begin?
+Well, I don't have an exact date- there's so much more work to do, but for sure in the next 2-3 months!
+Stay tuned fellow tuners!